-Looking for a little picnic in a green space while staying at the city centre?
+Looking for a little picnic in a green space while staying at the city center?
 The public garden is the ideal place!
 This vast area of more than ten hectares was created in 1746.
 It is the first French garden to have been designed with the primary purpose of welcoming the public.
-With its colourful flowers, its basins where ducks and geese lounge, its statues and monuments scattered here and there, the public garden with its bucolic landscape is sometimes the scene of dance classes, activities, and puppet shows for children.
+With its colorful flowers, its basins where ducks and geese lounge, its statues and monuments scattered here and there, the public garden with its bucolic landscape is sometimes the scene of dance classes, activities, and puppet shows for children.

 What to do in Bordeaux, what to visit?